ivoarch/GrapheneOS-Setup/README.md

 >   - verify the name of developers and their actual existence .
 >   - reading the description of the application and its permissions.
 >   - reading user reviews & privacy guides.
-> - Not using apps or services from 🇨🇳, 🇷🇺, 🇮🇳 and others famous who don't respect people's privacy (**nothing personal against the people of these countries, my respect for them**).
+> - Do not use apps or services from 🇨🇳, 🇷🇺, 🇮🇳 and other countries with bad privacy laws .
 > - Trying to replace popular apps and services with open-source and/or offline alternatives (for things like notes, document scanning, tasks, workout tracking, maps, code etc...).
 > - Reduce the number of apps .

 ### 👥 Profiles

 On my personal GrapheneOS setup I have several user profiles .
+.
 Settings > System > Multiple users ✅ .

 - (**Owner** **#**) has nothing installed only Default apps - Password protected ✅